 The table below explains common causes of wheel-related and tire-related vibrations in the vehicle.
-Refer to Elsa>>Wheel and Tire Guide >> Diagnosis and Testing for further diagnostic procedures and other possible causes of vibration.
+Refer to Elsa at Wheel and Tire Guide >> Diagnosis and Testing for further diagnostic procedures and other possible causes of vibration.

-Vibration Description Possible Cause Vibration felt in the steering wheel while at constant speed Increased radial forces or imbalance on the front tires Vibration in the entire vehicle Increased or critical radial forces or imbalance on the rear tires and possible on the front tires.
+Vibration Description Possible Cause Vibration felt in the steering wheel while at a constant speed Increased radial forces or imbalance on the front tires Vibration in the entire vehicle Increased or critical radial forces or imbalance on the rear the front tires.

 Tip: Tires with higher mileage and/or wear should be inspected to determine the best correction for the issue (repair or replacement).
-Tire life and condition should be determined prior to starting any diagnosis or repair for a vibration.
+Tire life and condition should be determined before starting any diagnosis or repair for a vibration.